nguyenlong205/nguyenlong205/README.md

 ---

 ## 🧠 Objectives and Vision
-I'm a second-year student passionate about **Natural Language Processing (NLP)** and **AI Agent Systems**, with hands-on experience in data annotation, information extraction, and automation.
-Currently leading NLP-related projects, I’m actively building strong foundations in both **technical skills** (such as Python, SQL/NoSQL, and NLP pipelines) and **management capabilities** (project planning, task delegation, and Agile practices).
+I am a second-year student passionate about **Natural Language Processing (NLP)** and AI Agent Systems, with hands-on experience in data annotation, information extraction, and automation.
+I am actively building strong foundations in technical skills such as Python, SQL/NoSQL, and NLP pipelines, alongside teamwork and Agile practices.

-My goal is to become a proficient **NLP Engineer**, contributing to impactful language technologies through both individual expertise and effective team collaboration.
+My long-term goal is to become a **proficient NLP Engineer** who applies expertise to automate repetitive tasks, improving productivity and quality of life in education and public services.
+By pursuing and adapting to digital transformation and AI trends in Vietnam and globally, I aim to contribute to creating more human-centered and accessible technologies through both individual skills and teamwork.

 ---